 - The Evolution of the Piano – This article gives a little background history of the piano before discussing the development of other pianos that came about after the harpsichord.

-- The Physics of the Piano – With this article, which has diagrams; you will find information pertaining to the clavichord and the harpsichord.
-Article discusses their defining parts and mechanisms that make them stand out.
+- The Physics of the Piano – With this visual display, which has diagrams; you will find information pertaining to the clavichord and the harpsichord.
+Article addresses their defining parts and mechanisms that make them stand out.

 While the organ was mainly used as the instrument of the church, the harpsichord was used in places such as opera houses, and court orchestras.
 The clavichord could be heard in households of the modest and well to do as young girls prepared to meet and greet young male suitors.
 For young girls in this time period, they had to fulfill the role of pianist as well as keep a modest demeanor.
 The piano helped her accomplish this.
 Females were expected to know how to play the piano.

 - The Development of the Keyboard – This article is actually a thesis written on the topic of early versions of the keyboard instrument, the piano.

 - Technology and the Piano – This informative article gives information on piano history, technology and software used today.
 It also speaks on the traditional piano.